 Which?
-Limited is a subsidiary company of the Consumers'

-Association - a registered charity.
+Limited is a subsidiary company of the Consumers' Association - a registered charity.
 Which?
-Ltd Company number: 677665

-Registered address: 2 Marylebone

-Road, London NWI 4DF

-Registered in: England and Wales

-England and Wales

-VAT number: GR238534158

-Our terms and conditions are governed by English law, and any disputes must be heard in an English court.
+Ltd Company number: 677665 Registered address: 2 Marylebone Road, London NW1 4DF Registered in: England and Wales England and Wales VAT number: GB238534158 by English law, and any disputes must be heard in an English court.
 Nothing in any of these terms and conditions affects your legal rights.